IDAES/idaes-pse/docs/reference_guides/core/process_block.rst

           self.y = Var(initialize=self.config.yinit)

 The following example demonstrates creating a scalar instance of the new class.
-The keyword arguments are used to pass information on the the MyBlockData ConfigBlock.
+The keyword arguments are used to pass information on the MyBlockData ConfigBlock.

 .. testcode::